Gerald Harris: Bellator MMA

 Harris stepped in as a last-minute replaced for John Salter against Rafael Lovato Jr. at Bellator 198 on April 28, 2018.
 Due to the lateness of the booking, the bout was contested at a catchweight of 188 pounds.
 Harris lost the bout via submission in the first round.
 Soon after the Lovato fight, Harris signed a multi-fight deal with Bellator.

 In his second fight for the promotion, Harris faced Yaroslav Amosov at Bellator 202 on July 13, 2018, losing via unanimous decision.

 Harris faced Anatoly Tokov at Bellator 218 on March 22, 2019.
 Harris managed to drop Tokov during the fight, but Tokov recovered and eventually submitted Harris via ten-finger guillotine choke.
 Following the loss, Harris announced that the fight was the last fight of his contract, and retired for the second time in his career.

 Despite retiring earlier in 2019, Harris returned to the competition again with hopes to jumpstart his career and faced Seth Baczynski at C3 Fights 48 on November 23, 2019.
 He won the fight via unanimous decision and once again declared his retirement from the sport.

 Personal life

 Gerald's brother Corey was killed in March 2009.
 A teenage driver making a quick left turn had collided with his motorcycle, killing him instantly.
-Despite this Gerald fought 7 days later and dedicated his victory to his brother.
+Despite this Gerald fought seven days later and dedicated his victory to his brother.

-Gerald Harris also teaches Social Studies at Union High School in Tulsa, OK.